 The main screen gives you an overview of temperatures.
-You can also change fan behavior, select a lighting profile and an operating mode.
+You can also change fan behavior, select a lighting profile, change Acer TrueHarmonyTM mode and change overclocking levels (see Operating Mode on page 49).

 The temperatures listed may vary depending on your computer's configuration and the power output of the CPU and GPU.